LastStar/DrApe/README.md

 * Goal of the game is to tap numbers in correct order after they hide.
 Difficulty increases after completing the level.

 * You can find this game in App Store - http://bit.ly/DrApe

+* It's designed as an universal application, so it runs on iPhone, iPod Touch and iPad.

+* Needs iOS 4.0 or higher.